samiam2013/GoMVClean/README.md

 [me, if this is a moonshot]: "Houston, the flight trajectory gimbal has locked in lunar command!"

+If you'd like to hire me, here's my resume: http://dronetriage.com/resume.pfd

+if open source software meant making money, everyone would do it.

-My work personally here is dedicated to my Parents, Karla Dec 26 1963 - Nov 2 2002
+My work here personally is dedicated to my Parents, Karla Dec 26 1963 - Nov 2 2002
 Glenn Nov 2 1965 - Dec 17 2008
 Whose jobs would have been less stressful and dangerous if